daniela-angulo/daniela-angulo/README.md

-- 👋 Hi, I’m @daniela-angulo.
+- 👋 Hi, I’m Daniela Angulo.
 - :books: My academic interests include quantum optics, quantum information, and education.
 - :bike: I love cycling (watching and riding), swimming, reading big novels and politics.
 - 🌱 I’m recently finished my PhD in experimental quantum optics.
 I will upload codes that we use for analyzing our data and small simulations that help us to understand our results.
 I'll also post python codes that I use to teach quantum mechanics and optics.